All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GIP appears to enhance the effects of GLP-1, improving insulin sensitivity and potentially contributing to fat metabolism.
 Adding GIP to GLP-1 (as tirzepatide does) pushes weight loss to about 20% to 22%.

-Glucagon is the game-changer.
+Glucagon is the major improvement.
 Glucagon increases energy expenditure, meaning your body burns more calories at rest.
 It also drives hepatic fat oxidation, directly reducing liver fat.
 And it appears to shift the body's metabolic set point in ways that produce deeper and potentially more durable weight loss.
 Adding glucagon activation to the GLP-1/GIP combination is what pushes retatrutide to the 24% to 29% weight loss range.

-This is not an incremental improvement.
+This isn't an incremental improvement.
 The jump from 15% to 25% weight loss transforms the clinical significance of the treatment.
 At 25% weight loss, many patients cross thresholds that eliminate obesity-related conditions entirely.
 Type 2 diabetes can go into remission.
 Sleep apnea can resolve.
 Joint pain from excess weight can dramatically improve.
 The metabolic profile can normalize.

 TRIUMPH-1 is the trial that will confirm whether this triple-agonist approach delivers on its promise at scale.

-TRIUMPH-1 in the Competitive Landscape
+TRIUMPH-1 in the Competitive space

 The obesity drug market has exploded in recent years.
 Semaglutide (Wegovy) and tirzepatide (Zepbound) are already generating tens of billions in annual revenue.
 The question is whether retatrutide can carve out a distinct position in this rapidly growing market.